Co-existing with cowboys, suburbanites and the rest...

 Necessity also prompted Milt Morris to start a company that has become the largest private employer in Pierre and Fort Pierre.
 Morris intended to farm when he came home from a stint in Vietnam in 1970.
 But his father sold the farm while he was away.
 He noticed that river irrigation was becoming popular with some farmers, and he heard that a university professor in Lincoln, Neb., was one of the most knowledgeable people in the fledgling industry, so he drove there to visit with him.

 The professor told him that the university had courses, and he could get a degree in four years.
 Morris said he didn’t have enough time to enroll in courses, but he talked the professor out of some books on the subject and he went home to start his own business.
 Today, Morris Inc., employs 200 people and all five of the Morris children are involved.
 The company has never stopped looking for new opportunities.
-“We’re in the construction business,” says Morris’ son, Mark.
+“We’re in the construction business,” said Morris’ son, Mark.
 “We do everything but the building.”
 That leaves earthwork, concrete, asphalt, sand and gravel and the engineering needed for such jobs.

 The Morris family also operates a shop that manufactures air and water jigs, conveyors and screens for the construction industry.
 They even repair pumps and rewind electric motors for area farms and small businesses.
 And they create granite signs, gravestones and countertops from local granite.
-In their spare time they operate Oahe Speedway, a stock car track.

 Fort Pierre’s other entrepreneurial citizens are smaller in size but they each contribute to the town’s personality.
 Cumulatively they add great diversity as well as a range of jobs.
 Mix that with the historians, the suburbanites along the canals and the cowboys and you have a blended town like no other in all the West.